WordPress/performance/docs/Getting-started.md

 ```

 ## Other ways to contribute
 Not a developer?
 You can still help!

+### Support
-We’re always looking for people to assist with support on our WordPress.org support forum.
+We’re always looking for people to assist with support on our [WordPress.org support forum](https://wordpress.org/support/plugin/performance-lab/).
 Please reach out in the #performance Slack channel for more details.

+### Translations
+Speak another language?
+Help out by [translating the Performance Lab plugin](https://translate.wordpress.org/projects/wp-plugins/performance-lab/).